-Strengths Challenges Analytical Disregard for rules, regulations, authority ☐ Creative Dislike schedules and ▼ Adaptable routine ▼ Efficient ☐ Impulsive ☑ Decisive - Need ☐ Handy autonomy Calm under pressure Need time for other interests Not future thinking Recommendations The following recommendations are based on yobest for you. our results.
-Consider each and select the ones you think would work Your Preferred Environment Takes place in a fast-paced environment that happy in a position that provides lots of opportunity. t involves plenty of action and new experiences.
-You are likely to be ortunities to be outdoors.
-Makes use of your technical know-how, with ones. plenty of scope to improve your current skills and master new Takes advantage of your critical thinking skills and superb problem-solving ability.
+$\sim$ $\sim$

+- 0

+107 9 22

+Y

+Strengths Challenges

+Analytical Disregard for rules, regulations,

+☐ Creative authority

+Adaptable Dislike schedules and routine

+☐ Efficient ✓ Impulsive

+☐ Decisive ■ Need

+Handy autonomy

+Calm under pressure Need time for other interests

+Not future thinking

+Recommendations

+The following recommendations are based on best for you. your results.
+Consider each and select the ones you think would work

+Your Preferred Environment

+Takes place in a fast-paced environment that involves plenty of action and new experiences.
+You are likely to be happy in a position that provides lots of opportunities to be outdoors.

+Makes use of your technical know-how, with plenty of scope to improve your current skills and master new ones.

+Takes advantage of your critical thinking skills and superb problem-solving ability.
 You have a talent for assessing situations, identifying the source of a problem and efficiently devising a practical solution.
-You are especially good this in pressure situations, when a solution is required very quickly.
-Allows you the time and space to work on yo interesting, challenging tasks and the freedo Doesn't involve a lot of bureaucracy, policies, Gives you the flexibility to take calculated risks and break the rules when necessary.
-Make sure you can explain you decisions.
+You are especially good at this in pressure situations, when a solution is required very quickly.

+Allows you the time and space to work on your own, with minimal supervision.
+You work best when provided with interesting, challenging tasks and the freedom to complete them your way.

+Doesn't involve a lot of bureaucracy, policies, regulations or routine.

+Gives you the flexibility to take calculated risks and break the rules when necessary.
+Make sure you can explain your decisions.
 Change for the sake of improvement or expediency is a good reason.
 Change to stir up excitement because you're bored is not a good reason.

-For Growth and Development by nature, like to keep your options open and are easily sidetracked by e and set a goal to meet or exceed it.
-Persevere until the work is Allow sufficient time to plan and prepare, downwork, but also value efficiency and try to com n't leave things until the last minute.
-You have high standards for your nplete your goals with as little effort as possible.
-Make sure you aren't sk.
-Work on your time management skills if you are frequently missing arge by changing focus.
-Spend time on your own pursuing new tasks, er interests.
+For Growth and Development

+Finish what you start.
+You are spontaneous by nature, like to keep your options open and are easily sidetracked by more interesting tasks.
+Review your deadline and set a goal to meet or exceed it.
+Persevere until the work is complete.

+Allow sufficient time to plan and prepare, don't leave things until the last minute.
+You have high standards for your work, but also value efficiency and try to complete your goals with as little effort as possible.
+Make sure you aren't rushing through important aspects of the task.
+Work on your time management skills if you are frequently missing deadlines or leaving things partially done.

+When feeling stressed or overwhelmed, recharge by changing focus.
+Spend time on your own pursuing new tasks, doing activities outdoors or engaging in other interests.

 Give some thought to the future.
-When prob olem solving, it's important to consider lasting solutions and not just career, it's vital that you think about long-term goals and plan how to
+When problem solving, it's important to consider lasting solutions and not just quick fixes.
+Similarly, in terms of your life and career, it's vital that you think about long-term goals and plan how to achieve them.